-The Benefit Criteria were developed to represent the following characteristics:
+The TIP Benefit Evaluation Criteria were developed to represent the following characteristics:

-- align with the LRP and other regional objectives; - be relevant to different types of TIP and LRP projects; - indicate differences between projects; - avoid measuring the same goal(s) multiple times; - cover the entire nine-county region;
+- align with the Long-Range Plan and other regional objectives; - be relevant to different types of TIP projects;

+- indicate differences between projects;

+- avoid measuring the same goal(s) multiple times;

+- cover the entire 9-county region;

 - be more quantitative than qualitative;

-- incorporate scale;

 - use readily available data with a strong likelihood of continued availability; and

 - be simple and understandable.

-The following briefly summarizes each criterion for project evaluation.
+The following briefly summarizes the criteria for project evaluation.